cocos3d/cocos3d/Projects/CC3HelloWorld/README.md

 Copyright (c) 2010-2014 [The Brenwill Workshop Ltd.](http://www.brenwill.com) All rights reserved.

 *This document is written in [Markdown](http://en.wikipedia.org/wiki/Markdown) format.
 For best results, use a Markdown reader.*

 Getting Started
 ---------------

+You can use this Xcode project as a starting point for developing your own app, by simply copying the `Projects/CC3HelloWorld` folder from the  Cocos3D distribution folder to the location where you want to develop your application.
+Once copied, you can rename the Xcode project to the name of your own app.

-This starter application presents a 3D take on the ubiquitous ***hello, world*** application, and can be compiled to run on any iOS devices.
+This starter application presents a 3D take on the ubiquitous ***hello, world*** application.

-This project is complete, but Xcode does not automatically create the dependencies between the targets within this project.
-You can do this as follows:

-1. Once this template project opens, select your `CC3HelloWorld` project in the Xcode *Project Navigator* panel.

-2. Select the `CC3HelloWorld` target.

-3. Select the *Build Phases* tab of the `CC3HelloWorld` target.

-4. Open the *Target Dependencies* list and add the `cocos3d`, `cocos2d`, and `cocos2d-chipmunk`
-   (if it exists) targets to the list.
-The `cocos2d-chipmunk` target will only exist if you are using `Cocos2D 3.x`.
+In addition to demonstrating how to load and display a 3D model, this application animates the model, and includes simple user interaction by having the 3D object visibly respond to finger touches.

-The content of the scene is constructed in the `initializeScene` method in the `CC3HelloWorldScene.m` file.
-To add your own 3D content, edit that method.
+The `CC3HelloWorldScene.m` file is where all the interesting action happens.
+To add your own 3D content, or to change the activty and interactivity of the 3D content, edit the methods in that file.

-The `CC3HelloWorldScene.m` file is also where you add interactive behaviour, typically in the `updateBeforeTransform:` method.

 You can also edit the `application:didFinishLaunchingWithOptions:` method in the `AppDelegate.m` file to tweak the basic setup of your Cocos3D application.
 This method is where the Cocos3D framework is hooked into the Cocos2D framework, and Apple's OpenGL ES framework.

-NOTE: The `hello-world.pod` 3D model data file used for the ***hello, world*** message model is fairly large, because converting a font to a mesh results in a LOT of triangles.
+NOTE: The `hello-world.pod` 3D model data file used for the ***hello, world*** message model is fairly large, because converting a font to a mesh results in a lot of triangles.
-When adapting this template project for your own application, don't forget to remove the 'hello-world.pod' from the Resources folder of your project!
+When adapting this project for your own application, don't forget to remove the `hello-world.pod` file from the `Resources` folder of your project!

 Learning Cocos3D
 ----------------

 Wondering how to get started?
 View Harry Dart-O’Flynn’s wonderful [Starting Cocos3D](http://www.youtube.com/playlist?list=PLU4bmVOOYXK-fV0Wt-ES5n3k8qTTyqgYu) collection of video tutorials!

 To learn more about Cocos3D, please refer to the [Cocos3D Programming Guide](http://brenwill.com/2011/cocos3d-programming-guide/) and the latest [API documentation](http://brenwill.com/docs/cocos3d/2.0.1/api/).